wardencam360/wardencam_manual/faq.rst

 How to start recording?
 +++++++++++++++++++++++
 | Enable 24/7 recording in settings.
-Click Dropbox icon.
+Click Dropbox or Google Drive icon on the main screen.
 Authorize WardenCam to create a folder "apps\wardencam".
-| Link the same Dropbox account on both the camera and the viewer.
+| Link the same cloud account on both the camera and the viewer.
 | All 24/7 video log and motion event recordings will be uploaded to this folder.

 How to improve image quality / FPS?